-Page
+1 450

 Introduction 1

 Your income changes 1

 Including children on your claim 3

 A change in your childcare costs 3

 You stopped work or reduced your hours 4

 You receive contribution-based benefits 4

 You did not renew your tax credits on time 5

-You split up with your partner, or you start living with a partner 6
+Your partner leaves, or a new partner moves in 6

 Your child leaves full-time education or training 6

 Tax credits are often paid in advance 6

 You did not check your award notice and tell us if it was wrong 7

 When we make a mistake 8

-More information 8
+More information 9

-Your rights and obligations 9

 We have a range of services for people with disabilities, including guidance in Braille, audio and large print.
-All of our leaflets are also available in large print.
+Most of our forms and guidance are also available in large print.
 Please contact one of our Helplines if you need these services.
+Yr Iaith Gymraeg Ffoniwch 0845 302 1489 i dderbyn fersiynau Cymraeg o ffurflenni a chanllawiau.